In the IPO capital of the world, Western banks go hungry

 "Some of these companies don't necessarily have the track record of the main board Shanghai-listed companies.
 It costs the same to do due diligence in a $50 million deal as in a $5 billion IPO," the ECM banker said.

-Illustrating the potential pitfalls, UBS, the top stock underwriter in Asia Pacific for six of the past seven years, was canned in the local media over two deals it worked on last year - a Shenzhen offering by BYD Co Ltd 002594.SZ(1211.HK), the Chinese car maker backed by billionaire investor Warren Buffett, and a Shanghai IPO by auto distributor Pang Da Automobile Trade Co Ltd (601258.SS).
-Shares of both companies tumbled after listing.
+Illustrating the potential pitfalls, UBS, the top stock underwriter in Asia Pacific for six of the past seven years, was canned in the local media over two deals it worked on last year - a Shenzhen offering by BYD Co Ltd , the Chinese car maker backed by billionaire investor Warren Buffett, and a Shanghai IPO by auto distributor Pang Da Automobile Trade Co Ltd. Shares of both companies tumbled after listing.

 FROM FISH TO FINANCE